This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 When driving from Kalamata to the Mani peninsula the road climbs high up on the western slopes of the Mt.Taygetos before dropping down to Kardamili Town.
-If you ever find yourself on this part of the road and have some time to spare make a detour and visit the amazing Ridomo Gorge.
+If you ever find yourself in this part of the road and have some time to spare make a detour and visit the amazing Ridomo Gorge.

 The Ridomo gorge starts below the peaks of Mt.Taygetos at the altitude of 2031 meters and runs all the way down to Santova Beach just outside of Kalamata.
 There are many marked paths crisscrossing the area and connecting the gorge with the nearby mountain villages and tiny churches scattered over the hills.

 However, the best source of information about the walks around the Ridomo Gorge is the elderly owner of the only kafenio in the village.
-For a Greek person he was surprisingly supportive of hiking and he handed out hand-drawn map of the area with the best access points to the canyon.
+For a Greek person, he was surprisingly supportive of hiking and he handed out a hand-drawn map of the area with the best access points to the canyon.

-From the church another dirt road drops straight down to the bottom of the canyon but according to our kafeneio gentleman its better suited for walking then a car.
-So we continued strait until we reached another crossroad couple of kilometers further.
+From the church, another dirt road drops straight down to the bottom of the canyon but according to our kafeneio gentleman its better suited for walking then a car.
+So we continued straight until we reached another crossroad couple of kilometers further.
 From here, the main road turns right and climbs up towards the Ridomo settlement and a smaller road continues the descend to the valley.

-From the bridge the path continues descending for another approximately 50 meters until it reaches the canyon bed.
+From the bridge, the path continues descending for another approximately 50 meters until it reaches the canyon bed.
 From there you can follow the canyon up to the Ridomo settlement or down towards Vorio.
 We didn’t have so much time hence we settled on scouting the canyon around the bridge for a while.
 The section under the stone bridge is particularly interesting.
 Thanks to its narrowness it has more of a cave-like feel.
 Moreover, the tiny waterfalls running down the walls and low light add to a mysterious atmosphere.